Matnabru/GraphqlBlog-backend/README.md

 Define .env variables example

-Create Your own .env.development and .env.production files in root folder to define environment variables for development and production in this format:
+Define Your own .env  file in root folder to define environment variables for development and production in this format:
 ```sh
 FRONTEND_LINK = http://localhost:3000
 PORT = 8000